sysrpl/Codebot.Web/README.md

 ````
 ## Other Examples

-Here are a few other examples of tasks which cna be accomplished using this framework.
+Here are a few other examples of tasks which can be accomplished using this framework.

 Sending a file to the client based on some criteria: